Skip to main content

 The Investor Perception Problem

-Angel investors and VCs conduct due diligence before writing checks.
+Angel investors and venture capital firms (VCs) conduct due diligence before writing checks.
 Part of that process includes verifying your business registration and address.
-A residential address doesn't disqualify you, but it does plant a seed of doubt about your commitment and professionalism.
+A residential address doesn't disqualify you, but it can raise questions about your stage and setup.

 Investors evaluate dozens of startups simultaneously, and small details shape their confidence.
-A business registered at a recognized commercial address in a major metro signals operational maturity.
-It tells investors you've thought beyond the product.
-You've built the infrastructure of a real company.
+A business registered at a recognized commercial address in a major metro signals that the business is set up properly.
+It suggests the founder has thought beyond the product to the basic infrastructure of running a company.

 Building Customer Trust from Day One

-B2B customers increasingly verify the companies they work with.
+Many business-to-business (B2B) customers verify the companies they work with before contracting.
 A quick search of your address can either reinforce confidence or trigger hesitation.
-When your address points to a recognized business center, it subtly communicates stability and permanence, qualities that matter when customers are evaluating a new vendor.
+When your address points to a recognized business center, it suggests stability, something customers weigh when picking a new vendor.

 Ready to get a professional business address?